-NOTE: This setting should be used only for the first few minutes of driving in cold weather to prevent cold air from blowing into the cabin.
+NOTE: This setting should be used only for the first few minutes of driving in cold weather to prevent cold air from entering the car.
 Under normal operating conditions, the fan should always be kept ON to prevent the accumulation of stale air in the system.